ciaoidea/holographix/README.md

 ---

-## `holo://object`: addressing shared fields in the Holographix agent network
+## `The holo:// protocol in the Holographix agent network

 In Holographix, a network of agents and Large Media Models talks by reading and writing shared holographic fields. `holo://` is the scheme; the part that follows is the application-level name of one such field: